Broken Symmetries in Quasi-2D Charged Systems via Negative Dielectric Confinement

 The confinement effect turns out to be physically interesting even when only a \emph{single} dielectric substrate is present.
-Recent calculations have shown that for electrolytes/polymers near a dielectric substrate, the dielectric surface effect can significantly deviate the systems from bulk behaviors, examples include ion transport~\cite{antila2018dielectric}, polymer brush structure~\cite{yuan2020structure}, and pattern formation in dipolar films~\cite{wang2019dielectric}, where such effect is particularly enhanced when the substrate's permittivity is negative.
-However, incorporating a second dielectric substrate in the models to acutually achieve dielectric confinement in computer simulations is far from straightforward.
-Although simulation techniques~\cite{arnold2002electrostatics, de2002electrostatics,tyagi2007icmmm2d,fernandez2010collection,jadhao2012simulation,zwanikken2013tunable,fahrenberger2014computing,dos2017simulations,yu2018plasmonic,liang2020harmonic,yuan2021particle,maxian2021fast} have made significant progress in the past few decades, accurate and efficient treatment of the dielectric confinement effect remains challenging.
+For electrolytes/polymers near a single dielectric substrate, recently calculations have revealed that the dielectric surface effect can significantly deviate the systems from bulk behaviors, examples include ion transport~\cite{antila2018dielectric}, polymer brush structure~\cite{yuan2020structure}, and pattern formation in dipolar films~\cite{wang2019dielectric}, where such effect is particularly enhanced when the substrate's permittivity is negative.
+Unfortunately, incorporating a second dielectric substrate in the models to actually achieve dielectric confinement in computer simulations is far from straightforward.
+Although simulation techniques~\cite{arnold2002electrostatics, de2002electrostatics,tyagi2007icmmm2d,fernandez2010collection,jadhao2012simulation,zwanikken2013tunable,fahrenberger2014computing,dos2017simulations,yu2018plasmonic,liang2020harmonic,yuan2021particle,maxian2021fast} have made significant progress over the past decades, accurate and efficient treatment of the dielectric confinement effect remains challenging, especially when the system is strongly confined or substrates are with negative permittivity.

-In this letter, we report evidence for electrostatic field and charge oscillations in Quasi-2D charged systems, trigged by dielectric confinement at nanoscales.
-We find a simple physical relationship for the oscillation wave number, which is solely determined by the dielectric mismatch and confinement thickness.
-The relationship is analyzed theoretically, and also validated numerically under various system settings.
-Finally, via extensive computer simulations of a prototypical charge- and size-symmetric binary mixture of particles described by the primitive model~\cite{mcmillan1945statistical}, we reveal that the dielectric confinement can lead to the self organization of charged particles into lattice structures, where its wave number can be well-controlled via the dielectric mismatch and thickness of confinement, consistent with our theoretical predictions.
+In this work, through computer simulations of a prototypical charge- and size-symmetric binary mixture of particles described by the primitive model~\cite{mcmillan1945statistical}, we demonstrate that broken symmetries arise spontaneously due to the dielectric confinement effect alone.
+Moreover, we discover that the substrates permittivity can even qualitatively alter the degree of SSB in transverse and longitudinal dimensions, forming charge-separated interfacial liquids and clusters on square lattices.
+The mechanism of SSB is found to be caused by the strong polarization field enhanced by dielectric confinement, giving rise to charge/field oscillations in the transverse directions.
+It is discovered that the formed lattice constant can be quantitatively determined by the dielectric mismatch and the length scale of confinement, which is analyzed theoretically, and also validated numerically via molecular dynamics simulations under various system settings.